Who the hell am I, anyway?*

 If one lands here then we’re all in doom.

-After a rather unremarkable career in school, I’m asked to write the poem to be featured on the last page of the yearbook.
+After a rather unremarkable school career, I’m asked to write the poem to be featured on the last page of the yearbook.

-This “gig” is the first time I feel utter dread and am certain I’ll fail miserably and be laughed out of town.
+I feel utter dread and am certain I’ll fail miserably.

 It won’t be the last time I feel this way.